-We’re thankful for Ogden and all the dogs that have come before him, because, rain or shine, snow or sleet, we get out there, and because of our dogs, we enjoy every minute of it.
+When it comes down to it, we’re thankful for all the dogs in our lives.
+Rain or shine, snow or sleet, we get outside, and because of our dogs, we enjoy (just about) every minute of it.
 It doesn’t take much to adventure with your dog in the winter – just a bit of will power to get out the door and a whole lot of love for your favorite explorer.
-Ready to get out there?
+Ready to get started with some canine-inspired outdoor adventuring?
+Here are some of the tips we’ve learned from a lifetime of sharing our lives with dogs.

 Snowshoeing, with it’s slow pace through lovely winter landscapes, is a perfect activity to share with your dog.
 It’s fairly easy to handle the end of a leash on snowshoes, and your pup can walk behind you in your tracks if the snow gets too deep.
-Here are some tips for snowshoeing with your favorite companion.
+Here are some of our favorite tips for snowshoeing with dogs.

 - Consider your dog’s stamina.
 Walking and running through snow can be physically demanding — for you and your dog.
 Take it slow, especially at first, and if you notice signs of fatigue in your pup, be prepared to turn around.